infinityworks/101-Sessions/sessions/Crafting-Code-100/README.md

 The earlier sessions are loosely-linked, so with an inexperienced group, it is best to start at [101](./101).
 For more experienced groups, you can pick and choose, but make sure they are grounded in the core concepts outlined in the earlier sessions.

+As always, this is a work in progress, please feel free to comment and contribute!

 ## Sessions

 - [101 - About Code Katas and TDD](./101/)